greedymelon/inception/README.md

 make up
 ````

-Now if we open our browser at our website name we wil find our wordpress website
+Now if we open our browser at our website name, we will find our WordPress website